mozilla/fx-private-relay/METRICS.md

 Analytics traffic.

 Website visitors can disable Google Analytics by turning on the DNT header in their browser.
-Relay user can disable Google Analytics by turning off data collection in their Mozilla account.
+A Relay user can disable Google Analytics by turning off data collection in their Mozilla account.
 See [Opt Out of Metrics Collection and Data Storage][] for more information.
 Google Analytics can also be disabled by many popular privacy and security extensions.